gmuhaxhe/House-price-predictor/House Price Prediction Analysis.md

 ## Model Setup

-We set up our machine learning pipeline using scikit-learn components:
+We set up our machine learning pipeline using scikit-learn:

 ```python
 from sklearn.model_selection import train_test_split